 Morel Mushroom Hunting

-Morels may be the best known wild mushrooms in Michigan and are hunted by hundreds of thousands of people.
+Morel Mushrooms may be the best known wild mushrooms in Michigan and are hunted by hundreds of thousands of people.
 They are delicious, easy to correctly identify, find, and generally safe to eat.
 The fruiting period of morel mushrooms is from late April until mid-June, but the best hunting is in May.
-A warm, moist spring is best for morels.
+A warm, moist spring is best for morel.

 Here are some rules to follow in collecting wild mushrooms of any kind, including morels: